 This action binds the selected thread to the particular CPU.
 That is, its CPU affinity is set to include only that single CPU.
-When a process' or thread's CPU affinity contains only a single CPU, that process or thread is listed in the CPU Status panel under the particular CPU's Processes tab.
-In this case, there is one entry under CPU 1.
-Because only one thread was bound to CPU 1 in this example, the entry includes the suffix (1/4), indicating that only 1 of the 4 threads is bound to that CPU.
+When a process' or thread's CPU affinity contains only a single CPU, that process or thread is listed in the CPU Shielding and Binding panel under the particular CPU's Processes tab.
+In the figure above, we bound the sin thread to CPU and there is one entry under CPU 5.
+Because only one thread was bound to CPU 1 in this example, the entry includes the suffix (1/5), indicating that only 1 of the 5 threads is bound to that CPU.